sarahciston/codingcare/_drafts/ELIZA-chapter.md

 Just as Joseph Weizenbaum did not expect ELIZA to [become a chatbot sensation], generative AI and large language models (LLMs) did not start out as chatbots either.
 Yet, something seems to shift — or even expand and explode — when conversation "enters the chat."
 The chatbot form has figured prominently in both systems' rise to prominence.
 In both cases, the use of artificial agent interfaces — e.g. chatbots, assistants — facilitated the pivot from tech industry niche awareness into household names, creating widespread misunderstandings in their wake.
 This pivot echos the gap between cultural understandings of AI hype and the material sociotechnical processes that support actual AI systems more broadly.
 A divide persists between how [technologists] understand and use [LLMs/GPTs/AI/ELIZA] and how [publics/cultures/society] understand and use them.[^terms]

 This chapter will compare ELIZA and LLMs, by examining their related foundational concepts, structures, and technical processes.
 It will focus on the public's misattribution of intelligence and complexity in both systems that belies their comparative simplicity.
 Then it will address how Weizenbaum's critique of computation applies to emerging machine learning practices and generative AI, and how it can [help prefigure alternate futures for LLMs and AI systems/point to future alternatives for AI systems][xxx].
-Generative AI is having its own "ELIZA effect" moment [@turkleAloneTogetherWhy2011], and and ELIZA is both a promise and a harbinger.
+LLMs and generative AI are having their own "ELIZA effect" moment [@turkleAloneTogetherWhy2011], and ELIZA is both a promise and a harbinger.

 <!-- Many early NLP projects were designed for translation work, often as part of WWII and post-war/Cold War efforts.
 This continues today, including with the Transformer architecture itself, which was designed originally for translation work then expanded to multi-purpose tasks. -->
 [^terms]: Let's quickly lay to rest some misunderstandings as we get started: 'AI' itself is a blurry cultural concept, not a distinct technical definition.
 The term most often refers to a system as a whole, as shorthand for a whole set of processes that taken individually would not be considered 'intelligent'.
 Here I will try to use 'AI systems' wherever possible as a reminder that they can include some or all of infrastructures, networks, hardware, software, people, policies, algorithms, datasets, models, inferences, impacts, and cultural imaginaries by some definitions.
 Some of the processes in AI systems can be machine 'learning' tasks, which are designed to re-incorporate their results back into the software program by storing and updating saved values (parameters), thus altering subsequent runs of the program.
 I put 'learning' in scare quotes, because like Weizenbaum's ELIZA these systems are not 'learning' nor 'intelligent', of course.
 Rather, their conversational interfaces mask the scale and surprising simplicity of their operations and calculations, allowing the hype that surrounds them to [override logic/become the focus].